linuxsw/meeting-minutes-app/README.md

 - Select your preferred AI provider for features like summarization (OpenAI, Together AI, Ollama, or No AI).
 - Enter API keys if required (these are stored in browser local storage for client-side use or should be configured as environment variables for backend use).

+## Intellectual Property and Data Privacy

+We take your data privacy and intellectual property seriously.
+The core audio processing (transcription, speaker identification) is performed **locally** on the server where this application is hosted, without sending your audio to third-party services.

+For optional AI enhancements (like summarization) using cloud-based providers (OpenAI, Together AI), only the **text-based transcript** is sent.
+You have the option to use locally hosted AI (Ollama) or no AI for these enhancements to keep all data within your environment.

+Please review the following documents for detailed information:

+-   **[Intellectual Property and Data Privacy Considerations](./IP_AND_PRIVACY.md)**: Explains how data is handled with different AI services and IP implications.
+-   **[Privacy Policy](./PRIVACY.md)**: General privacy policy for the application.

+It is crucial to understand these policies, especially if you choose to use cloud-based AI providers for enhanced features.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists, otherwise assume MIT or check with the author).